M-ABISHEK/FaceRecognitionAttendanceSystem/README.md

 ## Description :
-Due to this pandemic situation, to reduce the risk of Physical exposure to the fingerprint sensor for attendance, Face recognition base attendance system was developed The project using open-cv based facerecognition library as a core algorithm and django for backend services.
+Due to this pandemic situation, to reduce the risk of Physical exposure to the fingerprint sensor for attendance, Face recognition based attendance system developed.
+The project using open-cv based facerecognition library as a core algorithm and django for backend services.
+For Convolutional Neural Network more than 1000 number of training images needed. so it is not used for this project.
 The algorithm works with a limited amount of photos of a person as a training image.

 ## Features